barka111/Smart-Classroom/README.md

 2. D5 of LCD to 5th digital pin of Arduino
 3. D6 of LCD to 6th digital pin of Arduino
 4. D7 of LCD to 7th digital pin of Arduino
+#Introduction
+This part contain a smart door lock with fingerprint interface.
+This is an Arduino compatible fingerprint module with the high speed DSP processor.
+This fingerprint module could work alone without any principal computer or any PC software.
+It could store 1000 fingerprints.
+Support fingerprint entry, intelligent image processing, finger print comparison and fingerprint search mode.
+It also has a high sensitivity to both wet and dry fingerprint recognition.
+#Working principal
+Fingerprint processing includes two process: fingerprint login process and fingerprint matching process.
+When fingerprint login each enter two times, will two the second entry image is processed, and the composite template is stored in the module.
+When the fingerprint is matched through the fingerprint sensor the image to be verified entered and processed then matched with the fingerprint template.
+Devices
+For the implementation of this project we will be using a fingerprint sensor, arduino,breadboard,solenoid door lock, LCD 16x2.

 5. E of LCD to 3rd digital pin of Arduino
 6. Rs of LCD to 2nd digital pin of Arduino
 7. Ground the following pins of the LCD: